beetroot-project/beetroot/manual.md

+### List of implicitely defined variables available for generate_targets() and apply_dependency_to_target()

+* All variables defined in `TARGET_PARAMETERS` and `TARGET_FEATURES`
+* `apply_dependency_to_target()` can also gets variables defined in `LINK_PARAMETERS`
+* `TARGET_NAME` that names the current target
+* (external projects only in `apply_dependency_to_target`) `INSTALL_PATH` path where the external dependency is already installed
+* (external projects only in `apply_dependency_to_target`) `SOURCE_PATH` source path of the dependency (if available)

+### Template global options

+All options affect the way all targets defined in the `targets.cmake` get intepreted.

+#### SINGLETON_TARGETS

+Option.
+By setting this option we declare that all targets defined in this file can only be defined in one go, all using the same set of target parameters and features.
+It also forces only one instance of each target and forces the user to declare the targets using `ENUM_TARGETS` rather than `ENUM_TEMPLATES`.

+If there is only one target defined in this file, the only impact of this option is to force use `ENUM_TARGETS` rather than `ENUM_TEMPLATES`.

+#### NO_TARGETS

+Option.
+By setting this option we declare that this file does not define any targets at all.
+Such "no targets" templates still are internally named by their template/target name for resolving the dependencies.
+The targets will never be built - in fact defining `generate_targets()` function is illegal with this option set, and user must define `apply_dependency_to_target(DEPENDEE_TARGET_NAME OUR_TARGET_NAME)` function instead, that applies whathever there is to apply to already existing dependee, (which will be guaranteed to be the actual target).

+Targets declared with `NO_TARGETS` cannot have their own dependency, because it is unknown how to force CMake to respect dependencies with something that is not a target.

+Such option is usefull for old-style header only libraries (that do not use `INTERFACE` targets) or pieces of CMake code that only produce CMake variables; in such case the relevant code that produces the variables must be placed either in global scope of the `targets.cmake` or inside the `apply_dependency_to_target`.
+Remember, that only declared variables will be passed to the `apply_dependency_to_target`.

+Note that for `NO_TARGETS` files, there is no difference whether a parameter gets declared inside `TARGET_PARAMETERS`, `LINK_PARAMETERS` or `TARGET_FEATURES` block.

+#### LANGUAGES

+List of languages required by the targets.
+User cannot set the languages himself, because `enable_language()` function requires to be run in the global context, while none of the user code is run, except for the CMakeLists.txt.
+CMake 3.13 supports the following languages: `CXX`, `C`, `CUDA`, `Fortran`, and `ASM`.
+This option can depend on the parameters.

+### External project options

+At the moment the beetroot does not allow the user to call the `ExternalProject_Add` directly.
+Instead it allowd for several customizations, that are passed through `DEFINE_EXTERNAL_PROJECT` variable defined in `targets.cmake`.
+Defining this structure is the only way to force the `targets.cmake` to describe an external project.

+`DEFINE_EXTERNAL_PROJECT` accepts the following parameters:

+#### `ASSUME_INSTALLED`.

+An option.
+If set, the beetroot would not call `ExternalProject_Add` at all and assume the external project is already installed, either in the default system folder or in the folder specified by `PATH`

+#### `SOURCE_PATH`

+Path with the source of the project.
+Not relevant if `ASSUME_INSTALLED`.
+If relative it will be based on `${SUPERBUILD_ROOT}`

+#### `INSTALL_PATH`

+Optional.
+Path where the project will be installed during build.
+If there are two or more incompatible with each other variants of this target required, this path will be suffixed by the hash of the build options passed to the `ExternalProject_Add`.
+If relative it will be based on `${SUPERBUILD_ROOT}`

+#### `WHAT_COMPONENTS_NAME_DEPENDS_ON`

+Optional vector of strings.
+Specify extra infixes to the automatic install path.
+Elements are named after names of .cmake plugin files in the folder `build_install_prefix_plugins`.
+Each file describes the process of derriving a name of the given dependency.
+Note, that this setting is purely aestetic, it does not imply any actual dependencies - for those you need to define declare_dependencies() function and put them there.
+Also note, that this setting will get ignored if `INSTALL_PATH` is specified or `ASSUME_INSTALLED`.

+#### `COMPONENTS`

+Optional vector of strings.
+Each element of this parameter will get passed to the `find_package` call during the project build run.

+#### `BUILD_PARAMETERS`

+Optional vector of strings.
+Names parameters defined in either `TARGET_PARAMETERS` or `TARGET_FEATURES` to pass to the `ExternalProject_Add` during build.
+Ignored when `ASSUME_INSTALLED`.
+If missing, all parameters from `TARGET_PARAMETERS` and `TARGET_FEATURES` will be forwarded to the external project.

 ### Parameter specification

 Parameters that can be passed to the template (e.g. target) are distinguished by their container type (`OPTION`, `SCALAR` and `VECTOR`) and their type (`STRING` `INTEGER` `BOOL` and `CHOICE`).
 Type `CHOICE` is further parametrized by the individual allowed values.